isri12/notesrepo/AI_Notes/Domain_1_Fundamentals_of_AI.md

 - **Large Language Model (LLM)**: A type of AI model trained on vast amounts of text data, capable of understanding and generating human-like text across a wide range of topics and tasks.[^214]

+- **Transformer Model (LLM)**: They process entire sequences in parallel rather than one element at a time, making them highly efficient.
+They can capture long-range dependencies in text much better than previous models.
+The architecture scales extremely well, leading to models with billions or trillions of parameters.
+They're versatile and work for translation, text generation, image processing, protein folding, and more.

 To illustrate the relationships between these concepts, let's consider a diagram:
 ```mermaid
 flowchart TD